mclemente/fvtt-module-polyglot/settings/readme.md

 - For every alphabet you need to specify its font and size, as in `120% Dethek`;
 - For every tongue you need to specify wich alphabet it uses;
-- Use `_default` to specify the alphabet wich everything non-categorized will fall into.
+- Use a `_default` alphabet to specify the font wich everything non-categorized will fall into.

 ## Adding new fonts